harinisankar16/Visual-Search-Social-Dimension/README.md

 - requires stimuli from stimuli/WM_images and stim_data.csv to run
 - saves data in the data folder with the date stamp and participant id number
 - before the experiment begins, a small pop up window will prompt you to enter a participant id number.
 Enter a value to proceed to the experiment.
+- currently, it runs for 32 trials - 4 set size conditions x 2 trial type conditions x 4 trials each

 ### config.py
 - contains the default configuration data for the psychopy experiment window, trial configuration and setup

 ### utils.py
-- contains the functions that are called when running the experiment.
+- contains the functions that are called when running  full_experiment.
-- as of 05-09-25, still working on creating a main.py file to run the experiment and you will see that the full_experiment.py contains all the functions needed for it to run inside it but full_experiment.py can be run without issues.

 ### stim_data.csv
 - contains the metadata of all the images in stimuli/WM_images and the coordinate positions of the face markers for each image